FWD data collection, data reduction, analysis, and reporting from the pavement engineering specialists.

 There was no question in the trust and professionalism you get working with Transtec.
 Transtec is at the forefront of the industry when it comes to data collection.
 Everyone within the firm has extensive knowledge of pavement design and the different remedies for pavement distress.– Josh Jones, Transportation Market Manager with Blastrac/Skidabrader

-Transtec is a minority-owned small business & our FWD is TxDOT certified.
+Transtec is a minority-owned small business & our FWD is TxDOT calibrated.

 We are certified as a DBE in 12 states, including Arizona, Connecticut, Georgia, Indiana, Louisiana, Maryland, Missouri, New Jersey, New Mexico, New York, Pennsylvania, and Texas.